-The Restricted Contribution Special Revenue Fund is used to account for the receipt and disbursement of private contributions restricted for specific purposes, time periods, or both.
+The Restricted Contribution Special Revenue Fund is used to account for the receipt and disbursement of private contributions restricted primarily for specific purposes.

 The Federal and State Grants Special Revenue Fund is used to account for the receipt and disbursement of federal and state grants where unused balances, if any, are returned to the grantor at the close of specified project periods.